INFORMSJoC/2022.0221/README.md

 (@v1.10) pkg> add https://github.com/INFORMSJoC/2022.0221
 ```

 This package depends on `LinA.jl`, a greedy method for constructing piecewise linear approximations to univariate functions of minimum size.
 We make use of the code available at https://github.com/claud10cv/LinA.jl.
 The official repository and a more up-to-date implementation of this method can be found at https://github.com/LICO-labs/PiecewiseLinApprox.jl.
-LinA.jl and PiecewiseLinApprox.jl implement the code described in [this paper](https://link.springer.com/article/10.1007/s12532-024-00274-8).
+LinA.jl and PiecewiseLinApprox.jl implement the method described in [this paper](https://link.springer.com/article/10.1007/s12532-024-00274-8).

 # Parameters available